 By April 1974, the farm had been split up and sold.
 The farmhouse and some land was sold to Tony Marlow.
 He later sold off the farm buildings which were developed as Ivy Barn and Northcote House on Lower Street and the farmhouse and some land to the current owners in the 1990s.
-Since then the original farmhouse has been substantially enlarged with his widow Sarah Ann (d1915).
-They were followed by their sons William Henry (d1929) and Frank (d1938) and William Henry's widow Mary Ann (d1949).
+Since then the original farmhouse has been substantially enlarged with

-a two-storey extension on the left-hand side.

-Note: The village settlement boundary passes through the kitchen and breakfast room of Ivy House Farm which means that the Aga is situated in the open countryside while the washing machine remains in the village!

-2. Church View

-The deeds for the house in the owners' possession only go back to 1860 but they believe the property was built in 1640 as two cottages and had a thatched roof.
-The cottages were subsequently converted into one property.
-The door to the second cottage can still be seen on the facade.

-The white barn on the left is marked as being a Methodist Chapel (Wesleyan) on an 1880s map.

-Large scale OS maps, used by the Inland Revenue Valuation Office to record the 1910-15 valuation survey, show that Church View was owned by the Church and that James M Hancock lived there.
-Subsequent records show that members of the Hancock family lived at the house for over thirty years from 1946.

-The family were Primitive Methodists, a religious group that merged with the Wesleyans in 1932, and were stalwarts of the Daventry Methodist circuit.

-The thatched roof of Church View went up in flames in about 1950 when the then owner (possibly Fred Hancock) decided to repaint the windows and set light to the thatch with a blow lamp.
-An old photograph from 1920 shows the two left-hand windows upstairs which are now dormers were where the original windows sheltered under the thatched roof.

-The road in front which is now Lower Street was previously called Church Street and the deeds show a direction to the railway station.

-The current owners bought the house from Queenie Hancock in 1979.

-Ernest Holland Johnson arrived at Barrowfield in 1879 and was subsequently sent by Magdalen College to learn to be a wheelwright, a trade that would have been important on the Magdalen estate.
-He died in 1909 and Mr W G Reynolds moved in.

-Mr Reynolds was the village carpenter and undertaker and combined this business with running the post office which included taking in and delivering telegrams to Willoughby and Grandborough.

-3. Barrowfield

-During renovation work, evidence of a wattle and daub cottage with a door to the road was found in the middle of Barrowfield, where the kitchen is now.
+3. Barrowfield During renovation work, evidence of a wattle and daub cottage with a door to the road was found in the middle of Barrowfield, where the kitchen is now.
 Almost certainly, this dwelling dates from at least the early 1800s.
 In the 1860s or 1870s, the cottage was incorporated into a much larger red-brick building built by Magdalen College, Oxford who were the owners at that time.
 From 1940, Jim and Connie Hall, the current owner's parents, lived in Barrowfield and Jim worked for the Ivens family on Ivy House Farm for many years.
 In addition, he was the village milkman from 1940 to the late 1960s.
 In 1971, the current owners established a village shop and newsagent in the building attached to the left of Barrowfield.
 The village shop and newsagent eventually closed in 1988 with the advent of supermarkets and the hairdresser's, which had been upstairs, moved downstairs.
 This business, together with a beauty salon, continues successfully today run by Mr and Mrs Hall's daughter-in-law.
 Barrowfield is now a private residence.

-4. Red House

-Red House was not part of the Magdalen College Estate.
+A. Red House Red House was not part of the Magdalen College Estate.
 There are unregistered deeds and information going back to 1876 which refer to a cottage and slaughterhouse yard.
 The name of the house refers to its use as a slaughterhouse for the farm next door.
 The large scale OS maps used to record the 1910-15 valuation survey clearly show the main L-shape building facing the road and a range of buildings of varying sizes extending back along the left-hand boundary.
 At the time of the survey Mrs. G. Cowley was the occupier and the property was in the hands of Piddock & Co who were executors of the former owner.
 Internally there is evidence of a much earlier one-up, one-down cob cottage (now the dining room).
 Sid Ivens, who later lived and worked at Ivy House Farm for many years with his family, was born to parents William Henry and Mary Ann Ivens in Red House in 1913.